Getting out of bed or calling out: why children do it

 A bedtime routine is the most important part of helping young children go to bed and settle.
 A basic routine involves:

-- doing the same soothing things each night before bed
+- doing the same soothing things at the same time each night before bed

 - avoiding loud or boisterous play before bedtime